bsu-cs315/e2-chester/README.md

 + Cleaned code to follow the style guide (removed space on the first line of each function)
 + Bundled scripts and scenes into directories
 + Fixed Semantic Github versioning
+### Increment 2.1 - Week of October 29 resubmission
++ Fixed world bounds to reset to main menu if the player falls -The reason this issue existed was when I sorted things into folders the path to the main menu changed but was not updated in the script.

 # Exercise 2, Increment 2: Spit and Polish